 - Place in the freezer.

-This fresh raw DIY homemade cat food recipe, as seen on www.littlebigcat.com, is quite easy to prepare and also comes with plenty of alternative ingredients, in case you can’t purchase the original suggested ones.
+This fresh raw DIY homemade cat food recipe, as seen on www.littlebigcat.com, is relatively easy to prepare and also comes with plenty of alternative ingredients, in case you can’t purchase the original suggested ones.

 For this delicious meal, you will need the following items: